inhibitor1217/CS496_005_Melona/README.md

      - returns { "result": 5 } if the given account is not the one accepting the quest.

   - PUT  : /api/withdraw
-     - Withdraw a quest posted previously.
+     - Withdraw a non-completed quest posted previously.
      - Mandatory fields:
           - "questId" : _id of the quest to accept.
           - "accountId" : kakaoId of the account giving up the quest.
+     - Will delete the quest information from the database.
      - returns { "result": 1 } for success.
      - returns { "result": 0 } for database failure.
      - returns { "result": 2 } if there is no such quest of _id "questId".